heygrady/blog/source/_posts/2012-07-03-state-of-browsers-july-2012.markdown

 - Combined, mobile will overtake IE8 in the next 3 months.
 - IE7 will drop well below 1% in the next 12 months.
 - IE8 will drop below 5% in the next 12 months.
-- IE9 will start beating Chrome relatively soon (next 3 months); Although IE10 will severely impact IE9 once it comes out.
+- IE9 will start beating Chrome relatively soon (next 3 months).
+- IE10 will severely impact IE9 once it is released.
 - Windows 8 + IE10 will clear out any remaining pockets of [non-corporate] IE7 users and speed the decline of IE8.
 - Corporations that standardized on Vista/IE7 in the last few years as an "upgrade" from XP/IE6 will become a major nuisance!
 - Corporations will begin to standardize on Win7/IE8 just to be spiteful.
-- Legacy Firefox will be well below 1% in the next 12 months
+- Legacy Firefox will be well below 1% in the next 12 months.

 {% h2 About the Data %}
 The above stats are culled from the [StatCounter Global Stats](http://gs.statcounter.com/#browser_version_partially_combined-US-monthly-201106-201206).
 Their data isn't perfect ([read the FAQ](http://gs.statcounter.com/faq)), but it's a good starting point for understanding the current browser landscape.
 Ultimately, your own Google Analytics data should be used for analyzing the right browsers to test for your site.